Kyphosis: An In-Depth Overview

 Scheuermann's Kyphosis

-Scheuermann's kyphosis is a structural kyphosis typically developing during adolescence.
+Scheuermann's kyphosis is a structural kyphosis that typically develops during adolescence.
 It involves wedge-shaped vertebrae, causing an exaggerated outward curve in the upper back.
 The exact cause is unclear, but genetics and growth factors might contribute.
 This condition may cause discomfort, rigidity, and alterations in posture.

 Congenital Kyphosis